Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

    vitis_analyzer ./xclbin.run_summary
    ```

-   Now in the host side application timeline part go to first write transaction and zoom in appropriately and you will see a timeline similar to the one shown below:
+   Now in the host side application timeline part go to first write transaction and zoom in appropriately and it will show a timeline similar to the one shown below:

       ![](images/module_01/lab_05_idct/hwRunNoSwPipeLine.PNG)

-  In next section, you will try to comprehend this waveform and will perform host side code optimization to improve performance.
+  In next section, we will try to comprehend this waveform and will perform host side code optimization to improve performance.

 ## Application Performance Analysis